franklinwk/OpenIGTLink-Unity/README.md

   - Transforms currently are sent with the same name as the GameObject they are attached to up to the character limit of OpenIGTLink
   - Transforms received currently apply to objects with the same name as the transform in the OpenIGTLink message

+The Matrix4x4 definition originates from a SteamVR extension.
+A replacement implementation would be required with any project not using SteamVR.